Lee Shelton: Background

 Stagger Lee's "Lid" Club at 911 N. 12th Street, St. Louis (Tucker Blvd. now).

 The historical Lee Shelton was an African American man born in 1865 in Texas.
 He later worked as a carriage driver in St. Louis, Missouri, where he gained a reputation as a pimp and gambler, and evidently served as a captain in a black "Four Hundred Club", a political and social club with a dubious reputation.
 He was not a common pimp — as described by Cecil Brown, "Lee Shelton belonged to a group of pimps known in St. Louis as the 'Macks.'
 The Macks were not just 'urban strollers;' they presented themselves as objects to be observed.
 He was nicknamed "Stag Lee" or "Stack Lee", possibly because he "went stag", meaning he was without friends, or took the nickname from a well-known riverboat captain called "Stack Lee".
 John and Alan Lomax claimed that the nickname came from a riverboat owned by the Lee family of Memphis called the Stack Lee, which was known for its on-board prostitution.
-Lee Shelton's nickname was later corrupted into various other forms in the folk tradition.
+Lee Shelton's nickname was later modified into various other forms in the folk tradition.

 On Christmas night in 1895, Shelton shot William "Billy" Lyons in a St. Louis saloon following a dispute.
 A story appearing in the St. Louis Globe-Democrat in 1895 read: